OVERVIEW

 APPROACH 1: ADJUST THE CEW DATA USING REA DATA

 The first approach to account for undercoverage by CEW is to use the Bureau of Economic Analysis’ Regional Economic Accounts (REA) data to provide a compensating boost to the CEW data.
-While the BEA REA data provide full coverage of all employees in all industries, the BEA REA data are lagged one year relative to the CEW data and do not have nearly the same level of industry detail; thus, the BEA REA data are not suitable as a replacement for the CEW data, but can be used in conjunction with the CEW data to determine the magnitude of undercoverage in each industry and to calculate the appropriate adjustment ratios accordingly.
+While the BEA REA data provide full coverage of the income of all employees and proprietors in all industries, the BEA REA data are lagged one year relative to the CEW data and do not have nearly the same level of industry detail; thus, the BEA REA data are not suitable as a replacement for the CEW data, but can be used in conjunction with the CEW data to determine the magnitude of undercoverage in each industry and to calculate the appropriate adjustment ratios accordingly.
 The adjustment ratios are applied to the fully-disclosed CEW data.

-• 19 - Support activities for agriculture and forestry
+- Support activities for agriculture and forestry

-• 17 - Commercial fishing
+- Commercial fishing

-• 481 - Junior colleges, colleges, universities, and professional schools
+- Junior colleges, colleges, universities, and professional schools

-• 522 - Grantmaking, giving, and social advocacy organizations
+- Grantmaking, giving, and social advocacy organizations

-• 525 - Private households
+- Private households

 APPROACH 2: USE A DIFFERENT DATA SOURCE